fc9734ygn/oddspot-app/README.md

 ### Other Small Libs for UI, etc.

-- When it comes to UI code, I don't want to spend too much time on it.
+- When it comes to the UI code, I would rather not spend too much time on it as it's not the point of this project.
 - I use small libraries that do the job and don't require me to write too much code.
 - As it is my own project, I can usually adjust the designs to fit the libraries I use.